 - An automated script engaged in a massive attack against hundreds, thousands or more accounts

 - An individual human conducting a manual attack

 - A combination of human and automated scripts executing targeted or mass attacks

-Another characteristic of Online Fraud Detection vendors is their ability to detect online fraud as transactions occur in real time or near real time.
+Another characteristic of Online Fraud Prevention companies is their ability to detect online fraud as transactions occur in real time or near real time.
 In our vernacular, this is what we call proactive bot detection and mitigation (keyword being proactive).
 This is a key differentiator for Distil Networks and perhaps the reason why you don’t see any Web Application Firewall vendors in this report (as their detection model is primarily rules-based).